 Additional recommended methods to use in finding a position include joining a national professional organization, creating a personal website; becoming involved with local or regional planning organizations; running for a campus charter committee; or running for a Student Representative Council Executive Committee position at the American Planning Association.

-Job and internship listings are available for current URP students.
+Job and internship listings are available for current SPPA students.
 Employers wanting to let us know about entry-level open positions should go to the same page.